bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 ### Apr 2002 - Jun 2010 TOP-KNIGA, Novosibirsk, Russia - Software Developer, DevOps Lead

 Development of numerous backends and integrations managed biggest bookseller's retailer infrastructure for more than 200+ servers and 300 subsystems and services in production and test

-## Technology stack

-- Python, Node.js, JavaScript, Perl, Bash
-- PostgreSQL, MongoDB, MySql, Redis, Django, Celery, RabbitMQ
-- AWS (EC2, Amplify, S3, RDS, Route 53, DynamoDB), ClickHouse, Prometheus, Grafana, Zabbix, Hujinn, Jira administration
-- Linux (Ubuntu, Debian, Kali, Amazon Linux, Arch Linux, Parrot OS, Mikrotik OS, CentOS, FreeBSD), MacOS, Windows, Virtualization (VirtualBox, Vagrant, VMWare), Docker - at the level of normal, advanced in places, DevOps.
-I have a talent to install and configure any software so that it works on any systems and configurations
-- Async.IO, AIOgram, Google API, Nest.js, Express, REST API, Swagger and some frameworks & tools for highload, queuing, mutli threading, multi processing, sharding, etc.
-- Selenium, Puppeteer, Apify, Playwright, Crawlee and at different times a bunch of all sorts of exotics, mainly integration, for parsing, scraping, crawling and data enrichment
-- Various protocols related to e-mail (POP3, IMAP, MTU logs, verification and validation of addresses through various services, mass mailings)
-- C++ as a secret rarely used skill
-- Java, .NET - at the level of “I can, but without fanaticism”
-- PHP - at the level of “collect or fix something quickly”
-- Vue, React - at the level of understanding how it works (there is no industrial experience in frontend development)
-- Delphi, Embarcadero, VBScript as oldfag )
-- UX, Figma, CSS, Styles - I can make it nice if needed

 ## Education